Logging with log4net

 Logging site information

 The site information is primarily concerned with logging various problems and unusual events.
 Basically you should always monitor events with log level WARN and above.
 Events with lower levels are primarily intended to get information to track down specific errors and/or bugs.
-You can enable full logging to a RollingFileAppender in the development environment to check what has happened in Optimizely if a specific problem occurs (see the log4net documentation).
+A developer might want to enable full logging to a RollingFileAppender (see the log4net documentation) in the development environment to check what has happened in Episerver if a specific problem occurs.
 However, during regular production use, you would probably want to just monitor WARN events and higher.

 Exceptions are logged with the complete stack trace to let you track down exception errors.
 Be aware that exceptions are expensive in terms of performance.
 Avoid writing code that generates exceptions as part of the normal program flow.